 - Provide valuable insights when creating business action plans.

 - Act as a mentor to company leadership.

-- Assess the budget needs of their organization and create financial reports for stakeholders to review.
+- Assess the budget needs of the organization and create financial reports for stakeholders to review.

 - Create successful fundraising for organizational as well as community-wide goals.